-Only a few years ago, plastics and metals competed as materials: Plastics are usually cheaper, lighter, more chemically resistant, more versatile in shaping, and electrically insulating, while metals impressed with their ductile material behaviour, electrical and thermal conductivity, and high level of surface hardness.
-However, energy and resource efficiency, economical lightweight construction, and functional integrations are best achieved by combining the materials.
-At OKE, we manufacture components for structural applications in the automotive sector, for electrical engineering and electronics applications, for locking systems, and medical engineering.
+Only a few years ago, plastics and metals competed as materials: plastics are usually cheaper, lighter, more chemically resistant, freer to shape and electrically insulating, while metals impressed with their ductile material behaviour, electrical and thermal conductivity and high level of surface hardness.
+However, energy and resource efficiency, economical lightweight construction and functional integrations are optimally implemented by combining the materials.
+At OKE we manufacture components for structural applications in the automotive sector, for electrical engineering and electronics applications, for locking systems and medical engineering.

-Smaller inserts are usually automatically inserted into the injection molding tool and overmolded.
-We often use screw sleeves, but we also use stamped parts manufactured in-house as inserts.
+Smaller inserts are usually automatically inserted into the injection mold and overmolded.
+We often use screw sleeves, but we also use our own stamped parts as inserts.

-In outsert technology, we create a larger stamped metal part to which we add functional elements in injection molding.
-Part of our product portfolio is then (semi-)automatically assembled into small subassemblies.
+In outsert technology, we create a larger stamped metal part to which we add functional elements by injection molding.
+Part of our product portfolio is then assembled (semi-)automatically into small assemblies.

-In the reel-to-reel process, we feed our stamped strips directly from a spool to the injection molding tool.
-After the plastic elements have been added, we wind the stamped strip back onto the spool.
+In reel-to-reel, we feed our punching strips directly from a reel to the injection molding tool.
+After the plastic elements have been added, we wind the punched strip back onto the reel.
 We can also integrate upstream and downstream cutting and bending processes into this process.
-We use this very efficient but not frequently applicable technology for large product series.
+We use this very efficient but not frequently used technology for large product series.

 We are familiar with both material classes and have our own unit for stamping with press forces of up to 400 tons.
-We support our customers from the initial design phase and consider the entire value chain of both material classes.
+We support our customers right from the initial design stage and consider the entire value chain of both material classes.

 Together with our own toolmaking and mechanical engineering department, we develop tooling and system technologies suitable for series production, even for complex process combinations and automations.

 Many of our customers benefit from our worldwide logistics.
-With twelve production sites in Europe, Asia, Brazil, and South Africa, as well as a network of wholesalers and service points, we are there for them all over the world.
+With our international production sites in Europe, Asia, North and South America and a network of wholesalers and service points, we are there for you worldwide.

-Metal-plastic hybrids are popular across industries.
-Around 60 percent of all metal stamped parts are now connected directly or indirectly with plastic.
+Metal-plastic hybrids are popular across all industries.
+Today, around 60 percent of all metal stampings are directly or indirectly joined with plastic.
 And there are good reasons for this!
-By taking into account value-adding ideas or conducting a detailed value potential analysis, intelligent metal-plastic hybrids are created, from which our customers benefit:
+By incorporating value-adding ideas or following a detailed analysis of value-creation potential, we develop intelligent metal-plastic hybrids that deliver tangible benefits to our customers:

 Employees